EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Introduction

-Besides GANs and diffusion models, it is possible to train a generative model by minimizing a so-called proper scoring rule \cite{Alet2025SkillfulMarginals, Chen2022GenerativePost-processing, Kochkov2024NeuralClimate, Lang2024AIFS-CRPS:Score, Pacchiardi2024ProbabilisticMinimization, Shen2024Engression:Regression}.
+Besides GANs and diffusion models, it is possible to train a generative model by minimizing a proper scoring rule \cite{Shen2024Engression:Regression, Alet2025SkillfulMarginals, Chen2022GenerativePost-processing, Kochkov2024NeuralClimate, Lang2024AIFS-CRPS:Score, Pacchiardi2024ProbabilisticMinimization}.
 Such a scoring rule compares the generated distribution by the machine learning model with the target RCM distribution.
-It is minimal if and only if the generated and target distribution agree.
+It is minimal if and only if the generated and target distribution agree \cite{Gneiting2007StrictlyEstimation}.
 This loss function allows for easy optimization and fast training.
 In addition, it is flexible and can be combined with different model architectures.
+While the Continuous Ranked Probability Score (CRPS) recently gained attention in AI-based weather forecasting, its multivariate generalization, the energy score, has been adopted as a training objective only in a few recent studies \cite{Shen2023Engression:Regression, Shen2025ReverseDistributions, Pacchiardi2024ProbabilisticMinimization} and remains relatively underexplored.
+To our knowledge, training via proper scoring rules has not yet been rigorously investigated the case of climate downscaling.

 Temporal consistency of downscaled data is important for accurate representation of multi-day statistics, for example in the assessment of heatwaves or accumulated precipitation.
 Yet, most existing methods do not consider temporal consistency.
-A few studies perform refinement in a temporal dimension, generating multiple time steps on a high-resolution scale for one or more input fields \cite{Glawion2023SpateGAN:Approach, Serifi2021}.
+A few studies perform refinement in a temporal dimension, generating multiple time steps on a high-resolution scale for one or more input fields \cite{Glawion2023SpateGAN:Approach, Serifi2021, Bassetti2024DiffESM:Models}.
 However, they still process each input patch separately of previous ones and, thus, do not ensure temporal consistency of longer time series on the high-resolution scale.
 In contrast, AI-based weather forecasting commonly employs an autoregressive approach: previous time steps are included as predictors, and an iterative application of the ML model can provide temporally consistent predictions.